ItsSyed/automated-Wechat-cricket-commentary/README.md

 ### Prerequisites

-- You'll need to have a Whatsapp account(of course! 😛).
+- You'll need to have a Wechat account(of course! 😛).
 - You'll need to have an installation of Python installed on your system, download from [here](https://www.python.org/downloads/).
 - You'll also need to install the modules used in the script via pip3.
 These modules are mentioned in [requirements.txt](requirements.txt).
 To install all of them at once, open terminal, cd to the project directory and run the command -